An ODE Method to Prove the Geometric Convergence of Adaptive Stochastic Algorithms

-We prove practical conditions to verify the sufficient condition of our main theorem in \S\ref{sec:pra}, followed by the application of these practical conditions to the two example algorithms and the proofs of their geometric convergence.
-We end the paper in \S\ref{sec:llc} with the extension of the main theorem to cover the cases where the ODE associated to the stochastic algorithm has multiple local attractors is discussed in \S\ref{sec:llc}.
+We prove practical conditions for verifying the sufficient condition of our main theorem in \S\ref{sec:pra}, followed by the application of these practical conditions to the step-size adaptive evolution strategy and the proof of its geometric convergence in \S\ref{sec:appli}.
+The extension of the main theorem to cover the cases where the ODE associated to the stochastic algorithm has multiple local attractors is discussed in \S\ref{sec:llc}.
 We conclude this paper in \S\ref{sec:conc}.

-\del{ \talkingpoints{ \item Stochastic approximation techniques (or ODE method) used in optimization to analyze the convergence of algorithm for \emph{stochastic optimization} where the objective function is formulated as an expected value. [cite refs].
-Convergence rate are typically "slow" is this setting $o(1/n)$.

-\item Natural to think that stochastic approximation can also be used to analyze stochastic algorithm optimizing a function $f: \R^{\dim} \to \R$.
-However not really done so far, attempt in paper by Rudolph / Yin but the authors miss one crucial aspect in their modeling of the underlying ODE, does not allow to obtain reasonable result (need to check).
-The point to observe is that the correct ODE is posed on the manifold of the underlying probability distribution and not only in the search space.
-That is if the underlying probability distribution is a multivariate normal distribution parametrized by a mean vector $X_t$ and an overall variance $v_t$, the ODE will involves the vector $(X_t,v_t)$. [cite IGO paper as first paper recognizing this fact]